BRIDGE: Building Rich Links to Enable Television History Research

 Our work takes the identification of entities, themes and events as its starting point.
 For entities we will adopt a data-driven approach, which will utilize the Sound and Vision cataloguing system and Wikipedia.
 For theme classification, we aim to develop scalable methods to automatically acquire training data on a broad spectrum of topics.
 For event detection and normalization we will mainly use the repetition of stories covering the same event by leveraging their intrinsic threaded structure.
 Then, we will use generative and discriminative approaches to create and classify links using entities, themes, and events as link sources, while link targets can be documents or arbitrary text snippets.
 A historic study into the position of migrants using the developed tools will complement and inform our system-centered work.

 In May 2009, Marc Bron joined BRIDGE as a PhD student.
 The team was extended with Andrei Vishneuski, a scientific programmer, in the fall of 2009, while Jasmijn van Gorp (Utrecht University) joined the team as a postdoc at the start of year 2, in May 2010.
+In May 2012, Andrei Vishneuski decided to leave ILPS, after which Dr. Anders Bouwer joined the project as programmer from 15 August 2012.

 BRIDGE is part of the NWO-funded CATCH-programme, a collaboration between ILPS (UvA), Centre for Television in Transition (Utrecht University) and the Netherlands Institute of Sound and Vision.